Shreyav29/Coursera-Natural-Language-Processing-Specialization/C1 Natural Language Processing with Classification and Vector Spaces/Week2/README.md

 3) Calculate the conditional probabilities of each word using the laplacian smoothing formula.
+- PS : **Laplacian smoothening** is used instead of simple division to avoid the situation where a probability is 0. (prob of w1 coming after w0 can be 0 if we never saw it in the training dataset)

 <img src= "Plots/2.png"  width = '500'>

 4) Calculate the log of the ratio of conditional probabilities to get the lambda values
 5) Calculate the log prior. ( no positive tweets/no neg tweets ) This is 0 in a balanced dataset but if the dataset is imbalance, this can be very important.
+PS : **Log Likelihood** : Here we apply log on both sides of the equation because simple multiplication can make the probabilities really small and insignificant.

 <p float="left">
   <img src="Plots/3.png" width="300" />